 Buying a home in North Dakota’s major cities

 On average, Grand Forks is the most affordable of North Dakota’s three biggest cities and Bismarck the least.
-However, Grand Forks had had the fastest home price inflation over the year leading up to May 2022, while Bismarck had had the slowest.
-Fargo was the happy medium between the other two.
-Details below.
+Indeed, Bismarck had the fastest home price inflation in the fourth quarter of 2022 — an eye-watering 21.1%.
+Fortunately, real estate prices in Fargo and Grand Forks remain more steady.

 Unusually, none of North Dakota’s biggest cities appears to have its own down payment assistance program.
 But those buying there can use the NDHFA’s program (see details above).